MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 ## 4. Optional, build and run local app

 The sample repository has several versions of the front-end and backend apps.
-The following steps use the React version of the front-end and the Azure Function v4 with Node.js version of the back-end.
+The following steps use the React 18 (Vite) version of the front-end and the Azure Function v4 with Node.js version of the back-end with the `/status` and `/todo` API routes.

-1. From the root of the sample app, use the SWA CLI with the `swa-cli.config.json` file to build the front-end and back-end apps:
+1. From the root of the sample app, use the SWA CLI with the `./swa-cli.config.json` file to build the front-end and back-end apps:

     ```bash
     swa build